Paragon Home Care Announces New Executive Director for Its Sister Company, Paragon Assisted Living

 Edwin is a Virginia Licensed Assisted Living Facility Administrator and a Licensed Practical Nurse with multi-state privileges.
 He also holds certifications in Individual Service Plan, Private Pay Uniform Assessment Instrument, Train the Trainer for Medication Aides and Direct Care Staff, and American Red Cross CPR/AED/First Aid for the Professional Rescuer.

 As Paragon Assisted Living continues to grow under the ownership of Juan Tuazon, who also leads Paragon Home Care, Edwin’s appointment represents an exciting new chapter for the organization.
 His experience and heartfelt leadership will play a vital role in supporting staff development, enhancing operations, and upholding Paragon’s reputation for compassionate, high-quality care.
-Paragon Home Care was recently honored with the 2024 Best of Home Care Provider of Choice Award, reflecting the team’s commitment to exceptional service and meaningful connections with seniors.
+Paragon Home Care was recently recognized by Activated Insights as a 2024 Top 100 in Experience, reflecting the team’s commitment to exceptional service and meaningful connections with seniors.

 Paragon Home Care and its sister company remain dedicated to providing safe, supportive, and enriching environments where seniors can truly thrive.
 With Edwin’s leadership, the community looks forward to building on its strong legacy of care, connection, and excellence.
 To learn more about the compassionate care offered across the Paragon family, contact Paragon Home Care today to discover how their caring team can help seniors live with comfort, dignity, and independence.